btraven00/visionary/README.md

 Describe scientific plots using AI vision.

-Sends an image to Google Gemini, gets a text description back, and optionally speaks it aloud via Google Cloud TTS.
+`visionary` is a client–server tool: the server holds API keys and handles Gemini vision and TTS; the client (`visionary`) is a small binary that sends images and receives descriptions.
 Descriptions go to stdout so screen readers (VoiceOver, Orca) pick them up naturally.

 ## Install